-Upon arrival, you’ll have three nights of pre-booked accommodation in Dublin.
+Upon arrival, you’ll have one, three, or five nights of accommodation in Dublin depending on your preference.
 In addition to your orientation meeting in Dublin, you will also have unlimited access to our partner's hosting and resource center throughout your time on the program, including internet and printer access.
 Friendly staff are available for a CV review and advice regarding your work goals.
 You will receive a Work & Travel Ireland handbook as well as an Irish SIM card with a local phone number, and you’ll have access to social events and social media groups.

 InterExchange remains available once your program ends.
-Join our events, apply for our Alumni Grant, link up with Exchange Visitors on our Innovation Award-nominated Language Partner Program, and enjoy postings on jobs and other resources in our alumni groups and newsletters!
+Join our events, apply for our Alumni Grant, link up with Exchange Visitors on our Language Partner Program, and enjoy postings on jobs and other resources in our alumni groups and newsletters!

 To meet the student status requirement you must either be a current student of an accredited U.S. college or university program of three or more years, or a graduate within the past 12 months.
 Current students must have completed at least one full-time semester of a program in order to be eligible.

 There are no specific program dates and you can choose when you’d like to arrive for either visa length.
-You will either apply for a four-month or 12-month visa and may stay for this whole period or any portion of it.
+You will either apply for a five-month or 12-month program and may stay for this whole period or any portion of it.
 We recommend staying for as much of your visa eligibility length as possible.
 We recommend enrolling three months prior to your desired start date.

-U.S. citizens have two options for working holidays in Ireland: 4-month or 12-month authorization.
+U.S. citizens have two options for working holidays in Ireland: 5-month or 12-month programs.